mm-zzg/vchub-en-v50/docs/installation/windows-environment.md

 ## **Security Configuration (Optional)**

-To further enhance system security, it is recommended to perform the following steps after configuration to set permissions on the **service directory and application data directory**, allowing only specific users to access or modify them.
+To further enhance system security, it is recommended to perform the following steps after configuration to set permissions on the **installation directory and application data directory**, allowing only specific users to access or modify them.
 This ensures that sensitive data is well protected and potential risks are minimized.

 1. Create a dedicated service account<br>
       Create a dedicated account in Windows local users and groups (e.g., VCHubSvc):
       ![alt text](14.png)
-2. Set service installation directory permissions<br>
+2. Set service **installation directory** permissions<br>
       Navigate to the service installation directory (e.g., C:\Program Files\WAGO Visualization And Control Hub), right-click the mouse, select "Properties" → "Security"
        - Based on the actual security requirements, select the users or groups to be retained, and delete the unnecessary ones (such as Users, Everyone).
        - Add the VCHubSvc user and grant Read, Write, and Modify permissions.